bitlogik/uniblow/docs/LinuxRunBin.md

 The warning message *untrusted* is because the key is not formally approved by *gpg*.
 But you are sure of the key since it was retrieved from the HTTPS BitLogiK editor website, protected by HTTPS, CAA, DNSSEC and your certificates store.

-Note that since you get the signed binary and the PGP key from 2 different sources (Github and the BitLogiK website), a hacker would need to modify data in our Github account and our website.
+Note that since you get the signed binary and the PGP key from 2 different sources (Github and the key server), a hacker would need to modify data in our Github account and our key.
 Else, you would notice with this signature check.
 Still, this doesn't protect our building process nor our PGP private key, there are dedicated security measures for those of course.

 ### Run it